-Women with pre-existing diabetes
+Service users with pre-existing diabetes

-Refer women with pre-existing diabetes back to their routine diabetes care arrangements.
+Refer service users with pre-existing diabetes back to their routine diabetes care arrangements.
 (NICE 2008).

-Remind women with diabetes of the importance of contraception and the need for preconception care when planning future pregnancies.
+Remind service users with diabetes of the importance of contraception and the need for preconception care when planning future pregnancies.
 (NICE 2008).

-Women diagnosed with gestational diabetes
+Service users diagnosed with gestational diabetes

-Test one pre-meal blood glucose in women who were diagnosed with gestational diabetes to exclude persisting hyperglycaemia before they are transferred to community care.
-(NICE 2008)
+Test pre-meal blood glucose for up to 24 hours in service users who were diagnosed with gestational diabetes to exclude persisting hyperglycaemia (target <7.0mmol/l) before they are transferred to community care.
+(NICE 2008) (see Appendix 2)

-Remind women who were diagnosed with gestational diabetes of the symptoms of hyperglycaemia.
+Remind service users who were diagnosed with gestational diabetes of the symptoms of hyperglycaemia.
 (NICE 2008).

-Explain to women who were diagnosed with gestational diabetes about the risks of gestational diabetes in future pregnancies and offer them testing for diabetes^[Z] when planning future pregnancies.
+Explain to service users who were diagnosed with gestational diabetes about the risks of gestational diabetes in future pregnancies and offer them testing for diabetes^[Z] when planning future pregnancies.
 (NICE 2008), amended 2015)

-For women who were diagnosed with gestational diabetes and whose blood glucose levels returned to normal after the birth:
+For service users who were diagnosed with gestational diabetes and whose blood glucose levels returned to normal after the birth: